 |SWDE - Laptops/Desktops with >10 Identify Finder hits||November 30, 2014|

 |Encryption - Laptops/Desktops that do not control scientific instruments||May 31, 2015|

 Blackberry mobile devices, Windows Phones, and Linux systems are currently not supported by MDM or SWDE, and so are temporarily exempt from the management and encryption mandates until SWDE and MDM are available for these platforms.
-Until they are available, these devices should not be used to store, process or transmit PHI or other Prohibited or Restricted Data without a formal variance.
+Until they are available, these devices should not be used to store, process or transmit PHI or other Prohibited or Restricted Data without a formal exception.